Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Depth Penetration is another consideration when choosing lighting.
 This is where the Metal Halide used to "control the market".

-However modern LEDs have closed this gap considerably with lights such as the AI Sol Vega Blue and the TMC AquaRay Fiji Blue, Reef Blue, and Ocean Light NP Ultima, among others high end LEDs intended for reef aquariums.
+However modern LEDs have closed this gap considerably with lights such as the AI Sol Vega Blue, Kessil, and the TMC AquaRay Fiji Blue, Reef Blue, 2000 Reef White, and Ocean Blue NP Ultima, among others high end LEDs intended for reef aquariums.

 Even here consider what is used.

 In the picture above where a sheet of computer paper is used to block light energy, you can see how the Fiji Blue with its unlensed XT-E emitters has a more deeper blue (down to about 420nm) light which generally would penetrate better than a higher nanometer color light.